STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: A Coin-Betting Game

 \textbf{Scenario 4, $n$, $k \approx 1+2^{-n}$:} In this case, our bets would be $\approx 2^{-n}$, so that we win as soon as we observe a single heads outcome. \textbf{Scenario 5, $n$, $k\approx 2^n$: } In this case, our bets would be $\approx 1$ in general, as we need to roughly double our wealth every round and hope for lots of heads. \textbf{Scenario 6, $n$, $k$: } In the general case, we bet $\approx \sqrt{\log k /n}$.
 In this way, if we observe $H$ heads and $T$ tails, the wealth would be roughly

 as long as $H-T \gtrsim \sqrt{n\log k}$.

-Let us examine the even $H-T \gtrsim \sqrt{n\log k}$: If the coin is fair, the event $H-T \gtrsim \sqrt{n\log k}$---in which case we successfully multiplied our wealth by a factor $k$---happens with probability at most $\approx \frac1k$, and it is not just a coincidence.
-So, if we multiply out wealth by factor of $k$, we can rule out the possibility that the game is fair at confidence level $1-\frac 1 k$.
-This statement is the cornerstone of the testing by betting framework and we will make it formal and prove it in the next subsection.
+Let us examine the event $H-T \gtrsim \sqrt{n\log k}$: If the coin is fair, the event $H-T \gtrsim \sqrt{n\log k}$---in which case we successfully multiplied our wealth by a factor $k$---happens with probability at most $\approx \frac1k$, and it is not just a coincidence.
+Thus, if we multiply our wealth by factor of $k$, we can rule out the possibility that the game is fair at a confidence level $1-\frac 1 k$.
+This statement is the cornerstone of the testing by betting framework and we will make it formal and prove it in the next section.